Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Breast milk is tailor made for your baby; your milk adapts to your baby’s needs.
 Did you know that if your baby is exposed to any germs in the environment, your body will make antibodies that may pass on through your breast milk?

 Breast milk contains antibodies, helping to protect your baby from a range of infections including tummy bugs, ear and chest infections.
+It also contains constituents that helps build your baby’s microbiome, healthy gut.

 Breastfeeding reduces the risk of: